ferrantejake/braindump/droplit-integrate-amazon-alexa.md

-# Amazon Alexa Droplit Integration
+# Amazon Alexa Skill Droplit Integration

 # Overview

-You are have a service you are providing/creating and would like to control your devices using Amazon Alexa's voice control services.
-We can do that.

 This walkthrough shows you how to integrate Alexa voice services with your Droplit account.
 This consists of the following steps: